gcfunk/screenshot-me/README.md

 The rake task test:cross_browser takes the following arguments

+* browser_file (path/to/file.json, default test/cross_browser/example_browsers.json) - a json file that contains the browser set you would like to use to test
-* local ( true|false, optional, default true) - tell browserstack to use local testing mode - localhost:3000 will resolve to your machine
+* local ( true|false, default true) - tell browserstack to use local testing mode - localhost:3000 will resolve to your machine

-To test a local site
+To test a local site (note passing local=true)

 		# In project you want to test
 		$ rails s